-The maximum grant is $7,500 and we award 10-12 grants each year.
+The maximum grant is $7,500 and we anticipate awarding 8-10 grants each year.
 We accept applications annually each fall.
-Applications for 2016 are due on November 18.
+Applications for 2018 are due by November 9.

 Why do you give these small grants when homelessness is such a big problem?

 If your car breaks down or you can’t afford child care, finding and keeping a job or going to school each day becomes a sisyphean task.

 The EOF provides direct support to cover one time expenses is significantly different from most of our other grantmaking which is overwhelmingly focused on systemic change to end homelessness.
 We are grateful to the activists and providers who inspired this fund with their repeated stories of how hard it was for them to obtain these relatively small sums of money and the impact of a small investment.

 Since we launched the fund in 1994, more than 100 EOF grants have been awarded to over 40 community organizations in Connecticut, totaling over one million dollars.